Satan's Waitin': Plot

 Recovering, Sylvester realizes that he only has one life left and he got to learn to be more careful.
 The bulldog again goads him to go after Tweety, but Sylvester screams "No, no, no!
 I don't want him!
 I do-o-o-on't want him!" and runs off.
 After telling the bulldog he no longer wishes to pursue Tweety, he decides to secure his last life by moving into a bank vault with several cans of food, commenting that he will be safe in there and that nothing can happen to him.
 Later that night, two bank robbers (one named Mugsy) try to break into the safe using explosives, which Mugsy's cohort cautions him to not overdo it.
 Moments later, the explosives detonate, sending the two robbers on their own descent on the escalator to Hell, with the other robber stating "You used too much nitro, Mugsy!"
 The disgruntled life #9, Sylvester's last life, standing behind them, adds: "Now he tells him!"

 Reception

 Yvette Kaplan writes, "Why hasn't Hollywood made a feature version of Satan's Waitin?
 The premise is perfect!
 Cat dies while trying to catch cute but psychopathic Tweety Bird.
 Is sent to hell for sentencing.
 When it is discovered (due to technical error) that cat still has eight other lives to go, he is returned to Earth for another chance to catch Tweety-and eight more rounds of torment.
 Is that a recipe for a blockbuster or what?"

 Home media

 This short was issued on the VHS Sylvester and Tweety's Tale Feathers.
-It is also available unedited and fully restored on Disc 1 of the Looney Tunes Golden Collection: Volume 6 DVD set and Disc 2 of the Looney Tunes Platinum Collection: Volume 3 Blu-ray set, with the latter restored to HD quality.
-It is also available on DVD on Looney Tunes Super Stars' Tweety & Sylvester: Feline Fwenzy.
+It is also available unedited and fully restored on Disc 1 of the Looney Tunes Golden Collection: Volume 6 DVD set, the Looney Tunes Super Stars' Tweety & Sylvester: Feline Fwenzy DVD, and Disc 2 of the Looney Tunes Platinum Collection: Volume 3 Blu-ray set, with the latter restored to HD quality.